-[Ans: b, b, c, b, b, b, b, b, b, b, b, c, a, c, b, c]
+[Ans: b, b, c, b, c, a, c, b, c]

 PRACTICAL PROBLEMS

 1. The board of Directors of Nanak Engineering Company Private Ltd. request you to prepare a statement showing the Working Capital requirements forecast for a level of activity of 1,56,000 units of production.